scale-tone/cognitive-search-static-web-apps-sample-ui/README.md

 * **SearchServiceName** - the name of your Cognitive Search service instance, e.g. `azs-playground`.
 * **SearchIndexName** - the name of your search index, e.g. `hotels`.
 You can use your existing index if any, or you can create a sample index [as described here](https://docs.microsoft.com/en-us/azure/search/search-get-started-portal#step-1---start-the-import-data-wizard-and-create-a-data-source).
 * **SearchApiKey** - your Cognitive Search query **api-key**.
 Find it on your Cognitive Search service's *Keys* tab in Azure Portal.
-* **AzureMapSubscriptionKey** - a subscription key for your Azure Maps account (Azure Maps is used for visualizing geolocation data).
+* **AzureMapSubscriptionKey** - (optional) a subscription key for your Azure Maps account (Azure Maps is used for visualizing geolocation data).
 Please, get your own key [as described here](https://docs.microsoft.com/en-us/azure/azure-maps/azure-maps-authentication).
+If not specified, the map will not be shown.

 * **CognitiveSearchKeyField** - name of the field in your search index, that uniquely identifies a document.
 E.g. `HotelId`.
 * **CognitiveSearchNameField** - name of the field in your search index, that contains a short title of a document.
 E.g. `HotelName`.